 About IAN international

 International collaboration is at the heart of what we do.
-Our international network of IAN chapters continues to grow, promoting attachment theory developments and application to the public and professionals in fourteen countries across four continents.
-Under the banner of IAN our colleagues research and publish, and train psychiatrists, psychotherapists, psychologists and allied professions in the latest developments in attachment theory, inform the public on the benefits of attachment theory findings, and develop and implement new attachment theory treatment initiatives.
-IAN’s international initiatives include courses, conferences, study groups and, in some cases, research projects.
-Topics vary around psychotherapy, interventions in mental health and mental health promotion (including working with parents and families), and often activities are in collaboration with clinical, academic and professional institutions and are “transnational” involving colleagues and groups from other countries.
+We continue to expand our international network of IAN chapters, and now have an active presence in twenty-seven countries across five continents.
+Under the banner of IAN our international colleagues research and publish on attachment theory, train psychological clinicians and allied professions in its latest developments, inform the public on the benefits and application of attachment theory, and develop and implement new attachment theory treatment initiatives including psychotherapy, interventions in mental health, mental health promotion, education, and interventions with communities, families and parents.
+IAN’s international initiatives take the form of courses, conferences, study groups and research projects, and include collaboration with independent clinical, academic and professional institutions, at both a national and transnational level.

 International Member Focus